Modern Slavery Statement

 • Complying with laws prohibiting child labour

-• Preventing modern slavery (which includes all forms of forced labour, serf-dam, human trafficking and any other practice by which the worker's personal freedom is supressed in order to obtain a personal or material gain)
+• Preventing modern slavery (which includes all forms of forced labour, serf-dom, human trafficking and any other practice by which the worker’s personal freedom is supressed in order to obtain a personal or material gain)

-• Work health and safety ‐ zero tolerance for any form of bribery or corruption
+• Zero tolerance for any form of bribery or corruption

 • Environmental protection and sustainability